Improve Content Using Your Blog Analytics

 Let’s diverge for just a moment and look at what the experts are currently telling us makes good content for your website.

 Since the beginning of search engines, we've been hearing that Content is King and that your web content needs to be engaging.
-It’s still true today, so let’s get a little more granular in the specifics of what content needs to look like in 2019.
+It’s still true today, so let’s get a little more granular in the specifics of what content needs to look like today.

 Neil Patel, truly a leader in the internet marketing world, shows us data that says, on average, 60 to 62% of a website’s traffic is generated by their blog.
 That means if you’re not posting blogs on a regular basis, your traffic numbers potentially will never really grow (and could potentially plummet without new content being added).
 Unless, of course, you happen to be Amazon, but you’re probably not.
 It also means that when you do push out content, it needs to be helpful, easy to read, and not overloaded with sales pitches.